Birth Father Rights in Texas: What You Need to Know

 In general, these are the three best ways to discuss your adoption decision with him:

 1. Talk in person or via phone

 Ideally, you’d be able to sit down with the birth father or have a phone conversation in a private and calm space.
 You should come equipped with information to help answer his questions and talk to him about his concerns.
 Be receptive and respectful of the emotions that he’s experiencing, even if they differ from your own.

 If it’s something that you’re comfortable with, you can invite him to get involved in the creation of an adoption plan for your baby.
-He can help you with many steps of the adoption process, such as choosing adoptive parents.
+If he is supportive and respectful of your adoption decision, he can help you with many steps of the process, such as choosing adoptive parents.

 2. Write him a letter or email

 An in-person meeting isn’t always possible.
-For some, the additional time and emotional clarity that writing down your thoughts offers is a better way to communicate everything you want to say and stay to the point.
+For some, the additional time and emotional clarity of writing down your thoughts is a better way to communicate everything you want to say and stay to the point.
 Remember to include educational information about adoption for him to read.